 Premium

-The main difference between a standard health cover and a critical illness plan is the premium charged for both.
-The tips for a standard policy are higher since it encapsulates a host of different ailments in its coverage.
-On the contrary, critical illness policies only cover certain pre-defined medical conditions.
+The premium is the main difference between a standard health cover and a critical illness plan.
+The tips for a standard policy are higher since it encapsulates various ailments in its coverage.
+On the contrary, necessary illness policies only cover certain pre-defined medical conditions.

 Waiting period

 The insurance company does not offer coverage for treatments covered under the policy during that duration.
-For critical illness plans, the waiting period is generally 90 days from its purchase, whereas standard procedures have different tenures based on the plan’s terms.
+For critical illness plans, the waiting period is generally 90 days from the purchase date, whereas standard procedures have different tenures based on the plan’s terms.

 Coverage

 A standard policy is like the jack of all but master of none.
 This is when a critical illness plan comes in handy to ensure all-around protection against a specified ailment.
-If you have a family history of specific conditions, it is best to purchase a health insurance plan.
+If you have a family history of specific conditions, purchasing a health insurance plan is best.

 Sum insured